 Deer Valley Resort

-As one of Utah’s most popular luxury mountain resorts, Deer Valley Resort goes out of its way to ensure the best skiing experience possible.
+As one of Utah’s most popular luxury mountain resorts (in the summer, too), Deer Valley Resort goes out of its way to ensure the best skiing experience possible.
 Some would argue it is impossible to have a bad day at Deer Valley thanks to their customer service and consistently excellent skiing.
 Deer Valley limits the number of lift tickets sold in a day, grooms like a champion and keeps their season nice and tight to ensure premium ski conditions.
-Readers of SKI magazine consistently rate Deer Valley's guest services #1 as well as ranking it best-groomed resort.
-Once you travel to this luxury resort, you don't have to lift a finger or worry about the details because they've thought of everything.
+Readers of SKI magazine consistently rate Deer Valley's guest services number one, as well as ranking it "best-groomed resort."
+Once you travel to this luxury skiers-only resort, you don't have to lift a finger or worry about the details because they've thought of everything.
 You just have to ski.
-In less than 45 minutes from Salt Lake City International Airport or just up the street from Park City, you too can #skithedifference.

 You can also follow in the path of Olympians, who during the 2002 Winter Olympic Games competed in freestyle moguls and alpine slalom events.
 Race against the clock or your friends: Deer Valley, like the other Park City-area resorts, features the Nastar Ski Racing slalom experience.
 Deer Valley also showcases some of the best glade skiing through seemingly perfect lines of wintry aspens.